A stratospheric breakthrough

 We have been working alongside SPL to solve a global challenge: most populations experience scattered access, or no access at all, to fast cellular speeds.
 SPL estimates their HAP system presents global market opportunities to connect and upgrade over 500 million people with exceptional mobile broadband, filling gaps in coverage and opening opportunities for new industrial 5G use cases, like eHealth and machine remote control.
-Rollout of the first commercial service is anticipated to begin in Germany during 2024.

 Coverage at low cost

 The antenna can instantly create coverage and provide the flexibility to change beam shape and location as demand evolves.
 It also operates at a fraction of the cost of building terrestrial infrastructure and with minimal environmental impact.
 It's estimated that tens of thousands of additional terrestrial sites are needed for full area coverage of 5G in the UK, whereas the same coverage can be achieved by a fleet of around 60 HAPs.